How to Generate a Fashion Model 360 Video With Uwear and Kling 3 Pro

 Step-by-Step: Generate a 360 AI Fashion Model Video

 - Open Video Generation in Uwear Studio.
-Select the image as the first frame for the video.
+Select that generated model image as the first frame for the video.

-- Choose Kling 3 Pro.
-This is the video model that now supports reference attachments in this workflow.
+- Choose Kling 3 Pro and 5 seconds.
+Kling 3 Pro is the video model that now supports reference attachments in this workflow.

 - Attach the back-view garment image.
 Add the back of the item, a side view, or detail images that show what the model should preserve during the turn.